mhausenblas/the-container-security-book/manuscript/ch1.md

 - [Service mesh security](#ch_meshes): security features and considerations of Istio, App Mesh, Linkerd as well as the Service Mesh Interface.
 - Container-level [penetration testing](#ch_pentesting).

+## Tenets And Orientation

+This book has three tenets:

+1. Security should be *accessible*.
+Both in the sense of understandable, even and especially for non-experts, as well as the content should be available for everyone, everywhere, for free.
+2. Not just with but *ahead of times*.
+Books have a tendency to rot.
+We believe that a living book, something that evolves and grows over time is the right approach to security.
+Also, some of the processes and tools discussed here have not yet enjoyed wide adoption.
+Doesn't matter, gotta be where the puck is going.
+3. Panta Rhei--everything flows.
+Security is a *never-ending process*, with all hands on deck.
+It's not the sole responsibility of your security team.
+Developers, architects, devops folks, SRE folks, networking folks, managers, your aunt and her dog.
+We all are responsible, all the time.

+Each chapter provides and introduction to get everyone on the same page, then discusses relevant concepts and tooling, and finally walks you trough good practices and attack vectors.

 ## The Audience

 Cloud native adopters.
 Developers.
 Container management system users and administrators.
 Security teams.